shanghongxie/shanghongxie.github.io/publications.md

 layout: page
 title: Publications
 ---
-An asterisk &#42; is used to indicate corresponding author; An <u>underline</u> is used to indicate students under my supervision;  A dagger &#8224; is used to indicate joint first author, equal contribution
+An asterisk &#42; is used to indicate corresponding author; A dagger &#8224; is used to indicate joint first author, equal contribution

 ## Peer-Reviewed Journal Articles